waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 12:** Location of the Super Rod House.
 - **Cinnabar Island:** Home to a Pokémon Lab that can regenerate fossils.

-## C. Active Hypotheses
+# IV.
+Active Hypotheses & Test Results

 - **Hypothesis 1:** The required fossil is located on the lower floors of Mt.
 Moon (B1F/B2F).
     - **Reasoning:** A Rocket Grunt on B2F is looking for one, suggesting their presence.
-    - **Test Plan:** Systematically explore all reachable areas of B1F and B2F.
+    - **Test Plan:** Systematically explore all reachable areas of 1F, B1F and B2F.
 - **Untested Assumption 1:** The Officer Jenny blocking the path in Cerulean City is a permanent story block.
 - **Untested Assumption 2:** The Rocket Grunt at Mt.
 Moon B2F (30, 12) is the only way forward in that section and requires a fossil to pass.
-    - **Test Plan:** After escaping the current partitioned area, I will search for an alternate route on B2F that bypasses this grunt.
+- **Test Result (Turn 193797):** Spoke to Super Nerd on Mt.
+Moon 1F at (25, 32).
+He provided no information on fossils.
+This path is exhausted.
+- **Test Result (Turn 193832):** Spoke to Rocket Grunt at Mt.
+Moon B2F (30, 12).
+He confirmed he is blocking the path and demands a fossil to pass.
+This confirms Untested Assumption 2.

-# IV.
-Tool & Agent Development
+# V. Tool & Agent Development

-## A. Agent & Tool Ideas
+## A. Active Agents & Tools
-- `stuck_navigator_agent`: Suggests high-level navigational pivots when tools fail.
+- **`stuck_navigator_agent`**: Suggests high-level navigational pivots when tools fail.

+## B. Agent & Tool Ideas
+- **`navigate_with_retries_tool`**: Combines pathfinding with automatic retries upon interruption by wild battles.
 - `fossil_finder_agent`: Analyzes world map data to suggest likely fossil locations.
 - `gym_prep_agent`: Suggests an optimal team of 6 for a given gym type.
 - `puzzle_documentation_agent`: Formats puzzle summaries for the notepad.
 - `notepad_organizer_agent`: Automates notepad cleaning and reorganization.
 - `navigation_manager_agent`: Remembers a long-term navigation goal and re-plans after interruptions.

-## B. Key Development Lessons & Bugs
+## C. Key Development Lessons & Bugs
 - **`use_hm_tool` Failure:** A single tool cannot perform a multi-stage, dynamic menu navigation task.
 The correct approach is a sequential, multi-turn process using `menu_analyzer` and `select_menu_option`.
 - **Menu Cursor Behavior:** Menu cursor starting positions are non-deterministic.
 Tools must force a known state rather than assuming a start position.
 - **`map_analyzer` Deletion (Turn 193716):** The tool was fundamentally flawed, failing to parse partitioned maps.
 After multiple failed fixes, it was deleted as it was a liability causing navigational hallucinations.
 - **Overwatch Lesson (CRITICAL):** Tool refinement is a non-deferrable, highest-priority action.
 I MUST fix or delete faulty tools in the same turn a flaw is discovered.

-# V. Game Mechanics & Tile Data
+# VI.
+Game Mechanics & Tile Data

 ## A. Tile Traversal Rules
 - **ground:** Standard walkable tile.